bczsalba/pytermgui/notes.md

 -----------

 * ANSI implementation
+    - [ ] replace all stty calls with termios
     - [ ] look into if key codes (like UP) work universally or need to be platform-specific